Hochfrequenz/entscheidungsbaumdiagramme/README.md

 $ npm run test # runs E2E tests (playwright) assuming the dev server is up and running
 ```

-to serve the built built site locally, run
+To serve the built site locally, run

 ```sh
 $ npm run build && npx http-server ./build
 ```

-to start a http server at http://127.0.0.1:8080, providing a local view roughly similar to how Azure will render the project.
+This starts an HTTP server at http://127.0.0.1:8080, providing a local view roughly similar to how Azure will render the project.

 ### auth0 authentication